tonyjhuang/reddit-to-gmap/README.md

 ```

 This command will:

 1. Fetch the specified number of posts from the given subreddit
 2. Use Google's Gemini AI to extract structured restaurant data
 3. Canonicalize restaurant names and generate Google Maps links
-4. Save the complete data to a JSON file in the `cache/` directory
+4. Save the complete data to a JSON file in the `.cache/` directory
-5. Use cached data if `--use-cache` is specified